Antoinette Stockenberg, Author(2K)

 Dear Readers,

-Thank you for your enthusiastic response to my decision to make my books available in eBook format.
+flowers(10K) Thank you for your enthusiastic response to my decision to make my books available in eBook format.
 I've loved hearing from you again, and your online posted reviews and ratings are very welcome and appreciated.
-TIME AFTER TIME, a lighthearted romp, is now available in e-book format at a limited introductory price of 99 cents.
-It's the kind of beach read that will leave you smiling; you'll hardly notice the sand all over your blanket and in your food.
+TIME AFTER TIME, a lighthearted romp, is the kind of beach read that will leave you smiling; you'll hardly notice the sand all over your blanket and in your food.
 I'll write more -- and I'll upload more books -- as soon as the weather breaks.
 Meanwhile, I'll be on the beach myself, wiping the sand from the cup of my lemonade slush.

 Spring, 2011